majoferenc/demo-cicd-automation-app/README.md

 ![Argo CD](/docs/ArgoCD.png)

 ## Create ArgoCD app
-Port forward the ArgoCD service to be able to access the UI:

-    task argocdui

-ArgoCD credentials:
-username: admin
-password: output of argocd_pass
+To view or create the ArgoCD application, access the ArgoCD UI.
+Follow previous section (`Access ArgoCD UI`)  if necessary.

 ## Deploy ArgoCD deployment configuration
 Don't forget to port forward first via `task argocdui` if the forwarding process is not running already.